emscripten-core/emscripten/site/source/docs/site/glossary.rst

 		A portable, no-installer, version of the SDK package.
 It is identical to the :term:`NSIS SDK installer <Windows NSIS Installer Emscripten SDK>`, except that it does not interact with the Windows registry.
 This allows Emscripten to be used on a computer without administrative privileges, and means that the installation to be migrated from one location (directory or computer) to another by simply copying/zipping up the directory contents.

 	Windows NSIS Installer Emscripten SDK
 		A Windows NSIS installer of the Emscripten SDK.
-This registers the Emscripten SDK as a ‘standard’ Windows application. allow it to be installed and removed from Windows like any other app.
+This registers the Emscripten SDK as a ‘standard’ Windows application, allowing it to be installed and removed from Windows like any other app.
+This installer also automatically deploys :term:`vs-tool` if Visual Studio 2010 is present on the target system.

+	emsdk root directory
+		The :term:`emsdk` can manage any number of :term:`tools <Tool>` and :term:`SDKs <SDK>`, and these are stored in :term:`subdirectories <SDK root directory>` of the *emsdk root directory*.
+The **emssdk root** is the directory specified when you first installed an SDK.

+	SDK root directory
+		The :term:`emsdk` can store any number of tools and SDKs.
+The *SDK root directory* is the directory used to store a particular :term:`SDK`.
+It is located with respect to the :term:`emsdk root directory` as shown: **<emsdk root>\\emscripten\\<sdk root directory>\\**